Code-Institute-Submissions/robinoldman-project-1-embroidery_JanResub/read-me-emboidery.md

 - **Forms section**

 The form section allows the user to request information on buying art or showcasing art.
 It allows the user to enter their name and email address to request information.
 Each box has a placeholder text.
-The form also has a radio button so the user can select if they would like to buy or showcase art.
+The form also has a radio button so the user can select it if they would like to buy or showcase art.
 The form has method= "post" and action="[https://formdump.codeinistitute.net](https://formdump.codeinistitute.net/)" for collecting data.
 Every user's data is sent to the selected email.

 ![alt text](../project-1-embroidery/readme%20photos/form.png)